halcmd − manipulate the LinuxCNC HAL from the command line

 −i to ignore the program return value (with −w)

 (wait for Userspace component) Waits for user space component name to disconnect from HAL (usually on exit).
 The component must already be loaded.
-Usefull near the end of a HAL file to wait until the user closes some user interface component before cleaning up and exiting.
+Useful near the end of a HAL file to wait until the user closes some user interface component before cleaning up and exiting.

 (unload Userspace component) Unloads a userspace component called compname.
 If compname is "all", it will unload all userspace components. unloadusr works by sending SIGTERM to all userspace components.